just-buildsystem/justbuild/share/man/just-mr.1.md

 Default: path *`".cache/just"`* in user's home directory.

 **`--checkout-locations`** *`PATH`*
-Specification file for checkout locations.
-This file contains a JSON object, for which under the key *`"<version control>"`* of key *`"checkouts"`* we get pairs of repository URLs as keys and absolute paths as values.
+Specification file for checkout locations and additional mirrors.
+This file contains a JSON object with several known keys:

+ - the key *`"<version control>"`* of key *`"checkouts"`* specifies pairs of repository URLs as keys and absolute paths as values.
    Currently supported version control is Git, therefore the respective key is *`"git"`*.
 The paths contained for each repository URL point to existing locations on the filesystem containing the checkout of the respective repository.
+ - the key *`"local mirrors"`*, if given, is a JSON object mapping primary URLs to a list of local (non-public) mirrors.
+These mirrors are always tried first (in the given order) before any other URL is contacted.
+ - the key *`"preferred hostnames"`*, if given, is a list of strings specifying known hostnames.
+When fetching from a non-local URL, URLs with hostnames in the given list are preferred (in the order given) over URLs with other hostnames.

 This options overwrites any values set in the **`just-mrrc`**(5) file.
 Default: file path *`".just-local.json"`* in user's home directory.

 **`-L`**, **`--local-launcher`** *`JSON_ARRAY`*